 - Stringent testing before recipes hit the stores

 - All formulas made in the USA

 To be honest, I found it difficult to find a number of negatives as it relates to this brand.
-With that said, I decided to check on a popular site that pet owners use to purchase the Castor & Pollux products.
+With that said, I decided to check on a popular site that pet owners use to purchase the Castor & Pollux dog food products.
 These are reviews from dog owners who have used and posted a negative review.
 (It should be noted that the huge majority of reviews are overwhelmingly positive.)